English

 In early July, the union announced an impasse, and a 30-day cooling-off period followed.
 On July 24, the researchers voted by a 90 percent margin to authorize a strike.

-Dr. Paige Arneson-Wissink, PhD, a Postdoctoral Researcher in the study of pancreatic cancer, called OHSU’s proposal “wholly insufficient … Our living wage proposal is a drop in the bucket compared to the $600 million we brought in via research grants last year.”
+Dr. Paige Arneson-Wissink, PhD, a postdoctoral researcher in the study of pancreatic cancer, called OHSU’s proposal “wholly insufficient … Our living wage proposal is a drop in the bucket compared to the $600 million we brought in via research grants last year.”

 University management is proposing 3.5 percent “annual” cost-of-living increases.
-Postdoctoral salaries are funded by the National Institute of Health (NIH) grants.
+Postdoctoral salaries are funded by National Institute of Health (NIH) grants.
 The NIH sets the current minimum wage at $61,008, regardless of where the program is located.
 And the cost of living in Portland, Oregon is significantly higher than in many other parts of the country.

 The designation “annual” cost-of-living is also misleading.
 The NIH specifies that once the minimum wage reaches $70,000, the cost-of-living escalator disappears.
 In contrast, OHSU president Danny Jacobs makes in two weeks what a postdoctoral researcher makes in a year.
 Jacobs was recently awarded $700,000 in additional retirement benefits.